SalimSalimi/VueJsCourse/README.md

 ### Navigate programatically
 To navigate using code, we can access to the `router` object using `this` with: `this.$router`.
 Then we use the method `push(/routeName)` to redirect to the *routeName*: `this.$router('/routeName')`.

+### Dynamic route parameters
+To pass a parameter for a route, we have to registered and give a name to the parameter like: `routeName/:param1`.

+**IMPORTANT**: Always register static routes before dynamic ones.

+To get a parameter, we have to use `route` like this: `this.$route.params.param1`.

 # Moving to real development workflow with Webpack and VueCLI